Key Senate contests take shape ahead of 2026 midterm elections

 Iowa

-Republican Sen. Joni Ernst is up for reelection in Iowa in 2026, but the two-term senator has yet to announce whether she plans to run again.
+Two-term Republican Sen. Joni Ernst, who was to be up for reelection in Iowa in 2026, is expected to announce in early September she will not run again.

-The Hawkeye State hasn't elected a Democrat to the Senate since 2008, and a Democrat would face steep chances in a state Mr. Trump won by more than 13 points in 2024.
-But Democrats are hopeful, as the Iowa Republican has faced scrutiny in recent months.
+Ernst, a 55-year-old who was elected to the Senate in 2014, faced criticism from Democrats over comments she made about Medicaid cuts, and she was hammered by the GOP base over her initial reluctance to support Defense Secretary Pete Hegseth's confirmation.

-Ernst, a 55-year-old who was elected to the Senate in 2014, has been criticized by Democrats over comments she made about Medicaid cuts, and she was hammered by the GOP base over her initial reluctance to support Defense Secretary Pete Hegseth's confirmation.
+But a Democrat would face steep odds in a state Mr. Trump won by more than 13 points in 2024.
+The Hawkeye State hasn't sent a Democrat to the Senate since 2008.

 The Democratic field is crowded, with state Rep. Josh Turek, state Sen. Zach Wahls and Nathan Sage, executive director of the Knoxville Chamber of Commerce, vying for the nomination.
 State Rep. J.D.
-Scholten had also launched a campaign, but he bowed out earlier this month and endorsed Turek as Democrats' best chance to defeat Ernst.
+Scholten had also launched a campaign, but he bowed out earlier this month and endorsed Turek.

 Nebraska